 (d) evaluate corrective actions taken to assess their effectiveness.

-2.4.3 In the event of the AIS discovering a data error or inconsistency in the Data, and provided that the Data has already been published or distributed, the AIS shall:
+2.4.3 In the event of the AIS discovering a data error or inconsistency in the Data, and provided that the Data has already been published or distributed, the AIS shall but not limited to:

 (a) Correct the data error or inconsistency as soon as practicable after becoming aware of that error or inconsistency or notify end users about inconsistencies in published or distributed data.